 Either the surviving family members can file a wrongful death claim against the party responsible for the death, or the decedent’s estate can file an estate claim against the party responsible for the death to recoup certain expenses incurred by the estate.

-An Atlanta wrongful death lawyer can help you determine which type of claim is available to you after the untimely death of a loved one.
+A Greenville personal injury lawyer can help you determine which type of claim is available to you after the untimely death of a loved one.

 Wrongful Death Claims